SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops-exam-problems.md

 # Chapter 6.2.
-Nested Loops – Exam Tasks
+Nested Loops – Exam problems

 In the previous chapter we got familiar with **nested loops** and to use them **drawing** different kinds of **figures on the console**.
 We learned how to print different size figures, inventing an appropriate logic to construct them using **single and nested** **`for`** loops in combination with various calculations and program logic: